toopster/toopster.github.io/_posts/2020-12-22-when_your_iterative_process_feels_like_going_round_in_circles.markdown

 I find it very difficult to get started with a new project, even this blog post is proving to be a challenge and I’ve spent at least 30 minutes staring at a blank screen.

-I used to think that I was provaracating or just being plain lazy and always putting off today what I could do tomorrow.
+I used to think that I was procastinating or just being plain lazy and always putting off today what I could do tomorrow.
 But

 I have come to understand that, in a lot of situations, it’s just not that easy to immediately dive into a project or solve a problem.